tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/4_post_successful_mothe_installation.png">
 <br>

 You will see the "successfully installed mothe" message if you have installed mothe with pip3 succesfully.
+Some warnings may appear for various reasons during this step.
+But as long as the mothe module can be imported in python, it is not a problem.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/5_run_python3.png">